 Ranked choice voting in multi-winner elections (also commonly known as "single transferable vote" or simply "choice voting") gives voters the freedom to rank candidates in order of choice and maximizes the effectiveness of every vote to ensure that as many voters as possible will help elect a candidate they rank highly.
 It minimizes wasted votes and the impact of tactical voting, allows voters to have more choices, and encourages positive campaigning and coalition-building.
-It upholds both minority representation and the principle of majority rule and fair representation of those in the minority.
+It upholds both the principle of majority rule and fair representation of those in the minority.
 Because of its proven history, its emphasis on candidates rather than parties, and its ability to allow voters to express their full, honest preferences on their ballots, ranked choice voting is the form of fair representation voting best suited for use in U.S. elections.

 Under ranked choice voting, voters rank candidates in order of choice.
 They mark their favorite candidate as first choice and then indicate their second and additional back-up choices in order of choice.
 Voters may rank as many candidates as they want, knowing that indicating a later choice candidate will never hurt a more preferred candidate.